 Le Corbusier called the LC3 series a "cushion basket," playfully describing its interplay between industrial materials and comfort.
 Le Corbusier, Perriand, and Jeanneret’s original design is featured in the Museum of Modern Art in New York.

-Buy the LC3 Armchair: Confort Grand Modèle 1-Seater, originally designed by Le Corbusier, Charlotte Perriand, and Pierre Jeanneret, in Canada and the USA.
+Buy the LC3 Armchair: Confort Grand Modèle 1-Seater, originally designed by Le Corbusier, Charlotte Perriand, and Pierre Jeanneret, online here in the USA.
 Match it with the LC3 Sofa and the LC3 Loveseat for a complete set.
+See the full LC3 Seating Series with all options.

 Designer